finos/common-domain-model/docs/contribution.md

 -   *Who* defines the user (or more generally the set of users defined by some profiling) that will enjoy that benefit
--   *What* defines the feature to be delivered, as a verbal proposition applying to the user - i.e. \"the user can do this or that\"
+-   *What* defines the feature to be delivered, as a verbal proposition applying to the user - i.e. "the user can do this or that"
 -   *Why* specifies the benefit, i.e. what makes this feature important for the user